 Interest income is recognised as it accrues using the effective interest method in profit or loss.

-(q) Borrowing costs
+(p) Borrowing costs

-Borrowing costs are recognised in profit or loss using the effective interest method.
+Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.